 For powder hounds with a penchant for a bit of luxury, you can’t do better than Lech.
-Frequented by A-list celebrities and even the odd royal, this upmarket ski resort is one to tell your friends about.
-But more importantly, the skiing is fantastic, which is why it’s considered one of the top ski resorts in the world.
-Part of the Ski Arlberg ski area shared with St. Anton, Zürs and Stuben, you’ll find miles of tree-lined runs and fabulous off-piste, all efficiently linked by modern, speedy lifts.
+Frequented by A-list celebrities and even the odd royal, this upmarket ski resort is one of the nicest ski resorts and one to tell your friends about.
+But more importantly, the skiing is fantastic, which is why it’s considered one of the top ski resorts.
+Part of the Arlberg ski area shared with St. Anton, Zürs and Stuben, you’ll find miles of tree-lined runs and fabulous off-piste, all efficiently linked by modern, speedy lifts.
 Off the mountain it’s pure class all the way, from stylish bar to chic boutique hotel and uber-cool après.

 A classic Italian village with a medieval centre and car-free cobbled streets, Courmayeur is in the Aosta Valley, at the base of the imposing Mont Blanc, Europe’s highest mountain.
 At 1,224m it’s a relatively low ski resort, but 80% of the main ski area is covered by snow cannons, so you needn’t worry about the weather.
 Celebrating its prime time view of Mont Blanc, one of the reasons it makes our top 10 ski resorts in Europe is the magnificent revolving glass gondola you can take a ride in, for unforgettable views from the sky.
 The Courmayeur ski area features the 22km Valle Blanche run – perfect for expert skiers looking for a challenge.

-One of Switzerland’s most notorious party towns, Verbier is a sun-facing Mecca for those looking to ski hard and play hard.
+One of Switzerland’s most notorious party towns and one of the nicest ski resorts, Verbier is a sun-facing Mecca for those looking to ski hard and play hard.
 The ski resort itself is as large and sprawling as the surrounding Four Valleys ski area – so there’s lots to explore both on and off the mountain.
 Experienced skiers will love the off-piste available here.
 While for beginners there are plenty of lovely blue runs, and for everyone else there’s everything in between.
-As for the après scene, that is great too.
+As for the après scene, that is great fun too.
 Funky bars and late-night clubs are in abundance.
 As well as fabulous places to eat, from traditional Swiss bistros to hip cafés and diners.
-This definitely makes our list of the top ski resorts in the world.

 If it’s dramatic backdrops you’re after, Cortina D’Ampezzo tops the chart.
 One of our top ski resorts in Europe, Cortina is nicknamed ‘queen of the Dolomites’.
-Framed as it is by the iconic, dragged mountain range.
-The resort is on the Sellaronda circuit, and part of the Dolomiti Superski ski area.
+Framed as it is by the iconic, dragged mountain range, it’s a great ski holiday destination.
+The resort is on the Sellaronda ski circuit, and part of the Dolomiti Superski ski area.
 On the mountain it’s hard not to keep stopping to admire the incredible views.
 But if you can keep up your momentum there are plenty of great piste runs for all levels.
 Including Italy’s finest black runs, as well as gorgeous tree runs and challenging couloirs.
 Off the mountain, Cortina is as classy as it comes.
 Fabulous boutique shops line the streets, as well as cool wine bars and traditional Italian restaurants.